MobileSheets

 If you press and hold your finger on a song on the library screen, several options are displayed before you.
 These are as follows:

 · Load Start of Song – This will load the first page of the selected song.
 This is the usually the default action, but you can configure MobileSheets through the Settings dialog to default to loading the last viewed page.
-If you do so, this is the only way to load a song from the start.
+If you do so, this is the only way to load a song from the beginning.

 · Load Last Viewed Page – This will load the song and skip to the last page that was viewed.
 If the song has not been viewed, it will load the song from the start.

 · Load Last Bookmark Passed – This will load the song and skip to the last bookmark that was reached while viewing the song.
-If the song has no bookmark, this will load the song from the start.
+If the song has no bookmarks, this will load the song from the start.

 · Edit Song – Loads the Song Editor for this song.